liaochenlanruo/pgcgap/docs/index-v1.0.16.md

     - Oxford reads assembly

-      Oxford nanopore only produces one reads file, so only the parameter of "\-\-reads1" needs to be set, where the value is ".fasta". “\-\-genomeSize” is the estimated genome size, and users can check the genome size of similar strains in the NCBI database for reference.
+      Oxford nanopore only produces one reads file, so only the parameter of "\-\-reads1" needs to be set, where the value is ".fasta". "\-\-genomeSize" is the estimated genome size, and users can check the genome size of similar strains in the NCBI database for reference.
 The parameter was set to "4.8m" here.
 The suffix of the reads file here is ".fasta" and its length is 6, so "\-\-suffix_len" was set to 6.

      ```
      $pgcgap --Assemble --platform oxford --filter_length 200 --ReadsPath Reads/Oxford --reads1 .fasta --genomeSize 4.8m --threads 4 --suffix_len 6